ecfeed/ecfeed.java/README.md

 ## Examples

 Methods, used in the tutorial, are a part of the welcome model, created during the user registration process at the 'ecfeed.com' webpage.
-If the model is missing (e.g. it has been deleted by the user), it can be downloaded (and then reimported) from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).
+If the model is missing (e.g. it has been deleted by the user), it can be downloaded (and then imported) from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```java
 import com.ecfeed.TestProvider;